faradevelop/faradevelop/README.md

 ## Hi there 👋
-I'm Fatemeh Rasoulifar (FARA), a fervent Flutter Developer with a proven track record in the software industry.
+I'm Fatemeh Rasoulifar (FARA), a passionate Flutter Developer with solid experience in building intuitive.
 My expertise lies in creating applications with intuitive and efficient user interfaces using Flutter.
 I am dedicated to continuous learning and seeking new opportunities to grow and make contributions to innovative Flutter projects.

 <!--